EFFECTIVE: August 26, 2016

 Individuals or groups, including students and employees, who are interested in solicitation or vending activity as defined above are expected to make a reservation for a space through the Facilities Use Contact.

 No reservation for solicitation or vending will be granted for the following activities:

 Solicitors and vendors will be assigned a location.
 The vendor or solicitor must adhere to the reserved location and campus-specific protocols for vending and solicitation.

 Locations are allocated based on space available and space appropriate to the proposed activity.

-Solicitors and vendors shall not disrupt official College activities or impede pedestrian or vehicle traffic or access to buildings.
+Users of Publicly Available Space shall not disrupt official CCCS activities or impede pedestrian or vehicle traffic or access to buildings.
 Continuing to approach anyone who has indicated a lack of interest or stopping anyone, shouting, or using an amplifier of any kind is prohibited.

 Violation of these expectations may result in being asked to leave immediately without refund.
 CCCS reserves the right to refuse to grant future applications to individuals or groups in violation of this procedure.

 Outdoor athletic facilities or parking lots may be available to rent or use by reservation for certain activities compatible with maintaining the space for its intended use.

 Streets and sidewalks abutting campus property that are under a local government’s jurisdiction are generally available to all members of the public for expressive activities in keeping with federal and state laws and local ordinances.
 Internal campus controlled streets and walkways are for public ingress and egress for activities open to the public, public use in conjunction with reservations in accordance with this procedure and campus specific protocols, and official College activities and authorized Campus Community Activities.